mdcourse/mdcourse.github.io/_sources/chapters/chapter8.rst.txt

 .. label:: end_test_9a_class

-The evolution of the potential energy as a function of the number of steps are written in the *Outputs/Epot.dat*.
+The evolution of the potential energy as a function of the number of steps is written in the *Outputs/Epot.dat*.